 Specific application details for each of the four endorsement routes under the Global Talent category are outlined on these pages.

-The endorsing body that you chose will send its endorsement decision to the Home Office.
+The endorsing body that you choose will send its endorsement decision to the Home Office.
 You will then be notified by the Home Office about the outcome of your endorsement application.
-Please do not contact the endorsing body to check on progress as we will not be able to assist you.
+You should not contact the endorsing body to check on progress as we will not be able to assist you.

 Stage 2 Immigration application

-In Stage 2, the Home Office will consider immigration aspects of your application including whether general grounds for refusal apply and, if you are in the UK already, whether you are eligible to switch into the Global Talent category from your current immigration category.
-Additionally, if you are applying on the basis of a prestigious prize, the Home Office will confirm that the prize you named on the application form is eligible and your award has not been withdrawn by the awarding body.
+In Stage 2, the Home Office will consider immigration aspects of your application including whether general grounds for refusal apply and, if you are in the UK already, whether you are eligible to switch to the Global Talent visa from your current immigration category.
+Additionally, if you are applying on the basis of a prestigious prize, the Home Office will confirm that the prize you named on the application form is eligible and has not been withdrawn or suspended by the awarding body.

 If you have submitted a Stage 2 application, extension or settlement application, travelling outside the Common Travel Area will mean your application is withdrawn automatically.

 You are not able to live and work in the UK as a Global Talent visa holder until you have made a successful Stage 2 application.
 For further information, please refer to the guidance on GOV.UK.